 Acquired in 2020 by Empower for $850 million.
 Now Personal Capital has even more capital to provide better products and solutions.

 Personal Capital Latest News

-I had lunch with the Chief Marketing Officer, Eric Weiss and the Vice-Chairman, Mark Goines in the spring of 2019 to get an update.
+I had lunch with the Chief Marketing Officer, Eric Weiss and the Vice-Chairman, Mark Goines.
 Here is some key information.